 Massachusetts first legalized casinos all the way back in 2011.
 Poker in New England started to feel the effects of the new law in May 2018 with the opening of the MGM Springfield.
 However, it was the opening of Encore Boston Harbor this summer that really revolutionized New England poker.
 Encore took the New England poker cash scene by storm over the summer, and is now impacting New England tournament numbers as well.
 Speculation has run rampant over the past few years about how the new Massachusetts sites would impact existing poker rooms in New Hampshire, Rhode Island, and Connecticut.
 Some expected a poker room apocalypse.
 Others believed the impact would be minimal, as few players would hassle with Boston traffic or make the long haul to Springfield.
 As interested parties, we thought we would review recent changes in the New England poker scene.

 Disclosure: Some of the links on this page are affiliate links.
-However, we would never recommend a product or service that we don’t use and love ourselves.
+However, we love all of the products and services listed here.
 We promise!
 For more information, see our Disclosure page.